John Rodgers (naval officer, born 1772): Burning of Washington

 In the meantime, President Madison and Secretary Jones returned to Washington, but by August 27 British naval forces under the command of Captain James Gordon advanced on the capital a second time, making their approach by way of the Potomac River with two frigates and a number of smaller vessels reaching Fort Washington, twelve miles down river from the capital.
 The fort was abandoned when fired upon; the American forces retreated to Alexandria, five miles up river, just 7 mi outside of Washington.
 On August 29, Gordon advanced on and captured this town and port, seizing supplies which were then loaded aboard the invading vessels.
 Upon receiving orders to join Admiral Cockburn's squadron to the south, Gordon's flotilla sailed down river but was delayed due to adverse winds near Fort Washington.
 Fearing the British had further designs on the capital, Secretary Jones again began preparing defensive forces.

 On August 29, he sent Rodgers orders to proceed to Bladensburg from Baltimore with 650 seamen and marines.
 The day before, Rodgers had ordered Porter to Washington; Porter's 100 sailors and a handful of officers arrived on August 30 with the purpose of guarding the capital.
 The next day Rodgers and Porter together arrived at Bladensburg where Rodgers met with Secretary Jones.
 As the American forces were regrouped and in strong defensive positions, the British decided to withdraw.
-The American forces commanded by Porter and Perry began harassing the retreating British while Rodgers was attacking the British fleet with fireships.
+The American forces commanded by Porter and Perry began harassing the retreating British while Rodgers was attacking the British fleet with fire ships.
 Rodgers had previously improvised his fireships at the Washington Navy Yard.
 On September 3, he proceeded down the Potomac in a Gig closely followed by his fireships and barges, the latter being manned with 60 marines armed with muskets and swords.
 When they reached Alexandria, Rodgers entered the abandoned town and ordered the American flag hoisted.

-Other battles followed with the British attempting to mount counteroffensives on the Potomac and at Baltimore, but these were ultimately defeated largely through the efforts of forces commanded by Rodgers and Porter.
+Other battles followed with the British attempting to mount counteroffensives on the Potomac and at Baltimore, but these were ultimately frustrated largely through the efforts of forces commanded by Rodgers and Porter.

-The burning of Washington shocked the nation and was denounced by most European governments.
-According to The Annual Register, it had "...brought a heavy censure on the British character...", with some members of Parliament joining in the criticism.
-However, most British citizens felt it was justified retaliation for American incursions into Canada and because the United States had initiated the war.